sbt/sbt-jni/README.md

 |--------------------------------|---------------|
 | automatic, when JniNative enabled | [JniPackage.scala](plugin/src/main/scala/com/github/sbt/jni/plugins/JniPackage.scala) |

 This plugin packages native libraries produced by JniNative in a way that they can be transparently loaded with JniLoad.
-It uses the notion of a native "platform", defined as the architecture-kernel values returned by `uname -sm`.
+It uses the notion of a native "platform", defined using the `os.name` and `os.arch` properties.
 A native binary of a given platform is assumed to be executable on any machines of the same platform.

 ## Canonical Use